provenance-io/provenance/x/marker/spec/01_state.md

 A marker can be configured to have a fixed supply or one that is allowed to float.
 A marker will always mint an amount of coin indicated in its `supply` field when it is activated.
 For markers that have a fixed supply an invariant check is enforced that ensure the supply of the marker is always matching the configured value.
-For a floating supply no additional checks or adjustments are performed.
+For a floating supply no additional checks or adjustments are performed and the supply value is set to zero when activated.

 #### When a Marker has a Fixed Supply that does not match target